nradulovic/hw_parvus/README.rst

          | |
          +-+
           |
-          - Negative input (or ground)
+          - Ground

-Since most of input cables characteric impedance falls in range between 50 and 100ohm impedance we are using the 75ohm as the middle value.
+For most input cables characteristic impedance falls in range between 50 and 100ohm impedance and we are using the 75ohm as the middle value.
 The resistor Rzi is ``Rzi=75ohm`` and the capacitor Czi is ``Czi=220pF``.
 This network should be placed right at the input connector, not on the main amplifier PCB.

-Input OPAMP should be JFET type since JFET inputs are more immune to EMI.
+Input OPAMP should be JFET type since JFET differential inputs are more immune to EMI.

 Differential buffer
 -------------------

-The buffer consists of PNP transistor, a 100ohm resistor and a CCS of 20mA.
-The resistor is connected between transistor BE.
-This way it is bootstrapped by the transistor Vbe which gives about 6mA flowing into OPAMP output.
-This technique is used to improve OPAMP output stage.
+The buffer consists of a PNP transistor, a 100ohm resistor and a CCS of 20mA.
+The resistor is connected between transistor BE pins.
+This way it is bootstrapped by the transistor Vbe voltage which gives about 6mA constant current flowing into OPAMP output.
+This technique is used to improve OPAMP output stage linearity.

 Power amplifier
 ===============